Knowledge Hub

 Security risks stem from failure to protect sensitive contractual or personal information, as required by the contract or by data protection legislation.

-This can lead to financial and legal consequences as well as impacting your brand and reputation.
+This can lead to financial and legal consequences and impact your brand and reputation.

 Operational